koendv/cst816t/README.md

 }
 ```

-In mode _fast_ the ic sends an interrupt when the finger has completed the following movements: single click, swipe up, swipe down, swipe left, swipe right.
+In mode _fast_ the ic sends an interrupt when the finger has completed one of the following movements: single click, swipe up, swipe down, swipe left, swipe right.

 Touch response is fast because there is no need to wait to distinguish between single click, double click and long press.